Photography by Faisa Omer | Art direction by Aisha Ali

-Sisters Dialogue (SD) is comprised of a diverse group of Muslim women based in Amiskwacîwâskahikan, Treaty 6 Territory (Edmonton) with a goal to provide culturally safer spaces and supports for racialized Muslim women and girls through an intersectional, collaborative, and women-centered framework.
-We are a grassroots organization created by Muslim women for Muslim women and girls.
-We came together in February 2021 in response to the spree of attacks on Muslim women, particularly Black Muslim women in our city.
+Sisters Dialogue is a diverse group of Muslim women based in Amiskwacîwâskahikan, Treaty 6 (Edmonton), with a goal to provide culturally safer spaces and supports for Muslim women and girls through an intersectional, collaborative, and women-centered framework.

 Sisters Dialogue is committed to advancing the safety and well-being of Muslim women and girls through advocacy and creating safer spaces and supports.